jeremy-farnault/react-game/STORY.md

 Having a choice to make that would lead to 2 different fights Having different outcomes based on the result of the fight

+Dispay a map
+Can zoom in to see a region including POIs and an avatar Have a path to walk in to a next POI
+Start a dialogue with an NPC
+Choice includes to recruit the NPC
+Based on the choice, the next fight will be hard or easy